NielsIH/ImageMapper/README.md

 ### 📱 Install as PWA
 1. Visit the app URL on any device
-2. Look for "Install" or "Add to Home Screen" option
+2. Look for "Install" or "Add to Home Screen" option or just bookmark the url
 3. The app works offline after installation

 ### 🛠️ Local Development